 The key data sources for network monitoring are:

-Platforms like LiveNX ingest flow data (i.e. Netflow, IPFIX, SFlow, JFlow, LiveFlow, etc) for full visibility into network performance across multi-vendor, multi-domain and multi-cloud networked environments.
+Platforms like LiveNX ingest flow data (i.e. Netflow, IPFIX, SFlow, JFlow, LiveFlow, etc) for full visibility into the network performance across multi-vendor, multi-domain and multi-cloud networked environments.
 About 80 percent of the most common network traffic issues can be resolved quickly using just flow data.

 Packet data is required for forensic level analysis, which is required to troubleshoot those tricky network application issues, especially with VoIP and video.
-Additionally, using packet capture appliances is useful as these appliances extend monitoring of network traffic and applications to remote sites and branches, WAN edge, and data centers.
+Additionally, using packet capture appliances is useful as these appliances extend the monitoring of network traffic and applications to remote sites and branches, WAN edge, and data centers.

 Increasingly, WiFi is becoming a standard networking approach at remote sites and branches.
 Being able to perform wireless 802.11ac packet capture for performance analysis is a critical source of data for monitoring WiFi network traffic.

-The enterprise network is becoming increasing complex often relying on vendors like Cisco, Aruba, or others, to provide network infrastructure and devices.
+The enterprise network is becoming increasingly complex often relying on vendors like Cisco, Aruba, or others, to provide network infrastructure and devices.
 Many of these devices are designed for network traffic monitoring using SNMP or API data.
 This data is useful for troubleshooting and resolving network issues quickly on specific devices.

 Step Two– Discover Devices and Applications Running on Your Network